 24. Potatoes were illegal in France from 1748 until 1772.
 The French Parliament outlawed the food because they thought it caused leprosy and other diseases and illnesses.
 If you’re curious to learn more about the interesting history of the potato, read up on the life of Antoine-Augustin Parmentier.

 25. Some areas of America love a good beauty pageant.
 The French do not hold the same sentiment.
-In fact, pageants for young girls were banned in the country in 2013 due to the way they “hypersexualize” young girls.
+In fact, pageants for children under 16 were banned in the country in 2013 due to the way they “hypersexualize” young girls.

 26. The French language is not just used in France.
 There are 29 independent nations where French is an official language.
 The majority of these countries are in Africa, but Canada, Monaco, and Haiti are on the list as well.